Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 It seemed his hypocrisy knew no boundaries tonight.

-“Lan Sizhui is quite the young cultivator,” he muttered, looking at the green tea in the white cup, at the dregs of dried leaves in the bottom which floated every way he moved.
+“Lan Sizhui is quite the young cultivator,” he muttered, looking at the green tea in the white cup, the dregs of which floated every way the water rolled.
 “Smart and responsible.
 I’m sure you must approve of him greatly.”